abhiTronix/vidgear/docs/help/general_faqs.md

 ## Can I perform Deep Learning task with VidGear?

-**Answer:** VidGear is a powerful Video Processing library _(similar to OpenCV, FFmpeg, etc.)_ that can read, write, process, send & receive a sequence of video-frames from/to various devices in way easy, flexible, and faster manner.
-So for Deep Learning or Machine Learning tasks, you have to use a third-party library with VidGear.
-Being said that, VidGear's high-performance APIs definitely will leverage the overall performance if you're processing video/audio streams in your application along with Deep Learning tasks.
+**Answer:** VidGear is a powerful Video Processing library _(similar to OpenCV, FFmpeg, etc.)_ that can read, write, process, send & receive a sequence of video-frames in an optimized manner.
+But for Deep Learning or Machine Learning tasks, you have to use a third-party library.
+That being said, all VidGear's APIs can be used with any third-party Library(such as PyTorch, Tensorflow, etc.) that can leverage the overall performance if you're processing video/audio streams/frames in your application with Deep Learning tasks.
+Also, it eases the workflow since you have to write way fewer lines of code to read/store/process output videos.

 &nbsp;